-It is a radical evolution of online medical services using patients' data.
+The plans are part of a radical evolution of online medical services using patients' data.

-As part of the ongoing expansion of the NHS 111 service, Data on maternity, cancer and mental health will be added in the next few months.
+As part of the ongoing expansion of the NHS 111 service, data on maternity, cancer and mental health will be added in the next few months.

-Jeremy Hunt, the current Health Secretary was quoted by the BBC: "We are going to make very big moves in the next 12 months into apps and wearables,
+Jeremy Hunt, the current Health Secretary was quoted by the BBC, "We are going to make very big moves in the next 12 months into apps and wearables,

 "I wear a Fitbit, many people use apps.
 What is going to change with apps is the way that these apps link directly into our own medical records.